CelestialTios/Website_Jouer-encore-et-toujours/README.md

 # About this project

 This project is a website made in HTML and CSS during my first academic year.
-This project has for goad to make us discover the universe of web programming and the management of a project with customer constraints.
+This project has for goal to make us discover the universe of web programming and the management of a project with customer constraints.
 It was made in 3 months, in addition to our courses.

 To achieve this project, we only had to complete 5 pages of the site.
 We also had to create a report to justify our choices such as graphics, ergonomics, features or accessibility for example.
-In this document were also mentionned the other pages of the site we imagined in addition of the one created.
+In this document were also mentionned the other pages of the site that we imagined in addition of the one created.

 ## About the association "Jouer, encore et toujours"